 (3) Differences in the assumptions about human nature:

+Actually Mill and Bentham differed in their assumptions relating to human nature.
+Bentham did not look upon man as anything better than as animal.
+According to him man is always in search of pleasure.
 Pleasures do not have qualitative distinctions.
 According to Mill, man is not merely an animal.
 He is superior to animals.
 He has intellect and intellectual pleasure is superior to sensual pleasure.
 Man’s importance is due to his intellect He does not run blind folded after pleasures.
-He makes qualitative distinctions in pleasures.

 (4) Difference in Ethical principles:

 Thus the ethical principles of Mill and Bentham also differ.
 According to Bentham man should carry out activities yielding the maximum pleasure, without making qualitative distinctions.
 According to Mill, man has not to become an animal.
 His humanity is valuable.
 It is credible to be a human being even by despising sensual pleasure.
 Man’s duty is to attain high qualities and nobler or greater pleasures.
 Hedonism: Bentham and Mill share their belief about pleasure being the supreme end of life—”Happiness is the sole, end of human action.

 “Pleasure and freedom from pain are the sole desirable things as ends to be sought.
 All other objects are merely the means to the seeking of pleasure.
 Mill makes no distinctions between pleasure and happiness.
 According to him, character, health, respect, etc., are all means to happiness.
 He makes a hedonistic description of good and evil – that activity which is pleasant, meaning that which gives more pleasure than pain, is good.
 An activity to be called evil should cause pain or more pain than pleasure.